rishi0605/Excel_Data_Analytics/README.md

 - **Role of reports:** Align financial planning with strategic goals Instill confidence in the organization's financial outlook.

-## Technical & Soft Skills:
+## Technical Skills :
-- [x]	Proficiency in ETL methodology (Extract, Transform, Load).
+- [x]	Proficiency in ETL methodology (Extract, Transform, Load) using powey Query editor in excel.
 - [x]	Skills to generate a date table using Power Query.
+- [x]	Dealing with missing data, misplaced data using column distribution and column quality in power query.
-- [x]	Ability to derive fiscal months and quarters.
+- [x]	Ability to derive date table, fiscal months and quarters.
 - [x]	Establishing data model relationships with Power Pivot.
-- [x]	Proficiency in incorporating supplementary data into an existing data model.
+- [x]	Proficiency in utilizing supplementary data into an existing data model.
 - [x]	Utilizing DAX to create calculated columns.

 ## Soft Skills:
-- [x]	Refined understanding of Sales & Finance Reports
+- [x]	Sophisticated understanding of Sales & Finance Reports.
 - [x]	Designing user-centric reports with empathy in mind.
-- [x]	Optimization of report generation through meticulous fine-tuning.
+- [x]	Optimization of report generation through attentive fine-tuning.
-- [x]	Developing a systematic approach to devising a report building plan.
+- [x]	Developing a organized approach to contruct a report building plan.